 After educating yourself on the benefits and functions of an in-house banking tech provider, your team now has the difficult job of choosing a provider.
 A good IHB technology provider should cut the time it takes to manage your in-house bank, aggregate relevant data such as AP and AR data, and automate routine tasks.
 If your company already uses an ERP, you should consider solution providers that work inside your ERP so your treasury team can have real-time data synchronization and connectivity.
 This allows for the most-to-date information on your company’s cash and banking activity.
 To pick a solution that best works for you, it is highly recommended to work with an external consultant that guides the selection process.

-If your company currently uses Microsoft Dynamics 365 Finance and Operations and are looking for an in-house banking solution, SK Global Software has a best-in-class in-house banking solution with robust features like intercompany netting for invoices, real-time maintenance of bank balances, automatic bank statement generation, reconciliation of external and intracompany transactions within one system, and more.
+If your company currently uses Microsoft Dynamics 365 Finance and Operations and are looking for an in-house banking solution, SKsoft Software has a best-in-class in-house banking solution with robust features like intercompany netting for invoices, real-time maintenance of bank balances, automatic bank statement generation, reconciliation of external and intracompany transactions within one system, and more.

 If you are interested in learning more about our solution, contact our sales team at sales@sksoft.com.